joshuamkite/advent-of-code/README.md

 # Google Advent of Code

-My attempts at Google 'Advent of Code'
+My Solutions for Google 'Advent of Code'

 ## 2022 (Python)